LTV:CAC Ratio for eCommerce Brands

 - Customer experience.
 Are your customers happy with their first purchase experience?

-- Product Catalog.
+- Product catalog.
 What are products that someone else would naturally buy after their first purchase.

 - Channel mix.
 Which channels are acquiring customers with the highest LTVs?

-- First Product purchased.
+- First product purchased.
 Which product in your catalog are customer purchasing that generate the highest LTV?

-How to monitor LTV:CAC in real-time
+How to monitor your LTV:CAC ratio in real time

 Now that you have a better understanding of the LTV:CAC ratio, it’s time to determine your ratio and see how your business is performing.
-Optimizing your LTV:CAC is a great long-term decision that will ultimately help your business.